 We recommend a lower stripe size for server systems, and a higher stripe size for multimedia computer systems used mainly for audio and video editing.

-5.4.3 Deleting a volume
+5.4.3 Delete volume

-Be cautious when deleting a volume.
-You will lose all data on the hard disk drives.Before you proceed, ensure that you back up all your important data from your hard drives.
+Take caution when deleting a volume.
+You will lose all data on the hard disk drives.Back up data before continuing.

 To delete a volume: